-Election/re-election of Board members takes place every three years at the meeting of the shareholders.
+Election/re-election of Board members takes place every three years at the Annual Ordinary General Assembly Meeting.

 Termination of a Board member's mandate usually occurs by dismissal at the meeting of the shareholders or by the member's resignation from the Board of Directors.